hack3rs.ca network-security

 3. Detection Tuning as an Engineering Practice

-Every tuning change should have a hypothesis, test method, and expected outcome.
-Track before/after volume, severity distribution, and missed detections if you can measure them.
+Every tuning change should have a hypothesis, a test method, and an expected outcome.
+Track volume before and after, severity distribution, and missed detections if measurable.
+Tuning without measurement is just noise reduction with no accountability.

-Prefer narrow suppressions tied to explicit conditions (specific host, service account, change window, known job pattern) instead of broad global exclusions that hide future malicious activity.
+Narrow suppressions tied to explicit conditions — a specific host, a known service account, a change window, a documented job pattern — are far safer than broad global exclusions that quietly hide future malicious activity matching the same pattern.

-Treat detections like code: version them, document why a change was made, and periodically review old suppressions and exceptions.
+Treat detections like code: version them, document why each change was made, and periodically review old suppressions and exceptions.
+What was a safe exclusion when added may not be safe six months later after an architecture change.

 Normal Behavior